NOR-SPRINT consent form

 Request for participation in STUDY

-This is a request to you to participate in a research project that involves testing a new treatment strategy for psoriatic arthritis.
-The main aim of the study is to investigate whether treatment that is guided both by normal clinical examination (including blood tests) as well as the imaging examinations MR and ultrasound gives better control of disease activity than adjusting the treatment based on clinical examination.
-You are being asked because you are being monitored at a rheumatology department that is participating in the study and because your doctor believes that you should start with a disease-modifying drug.
+This is a request for you to participate in a research project that involves testing a new treatment strategy for psoriatic arthritis.
+The main goal of the study is to investigate whether treatment that is guided by both regular clinical examination (including blood tests) and the imaging examinations MRI and ultrasound provides better control of disease activity than adjusting treatment based on clinical examination.
+You are being asked because you are being followed at a rheumatology department that is participating in the study and because your doctor believes that you should start with a disease-modifying drug.

 You will be followed up for 2 years after inclusion in the study.
-All patients are followed up regularly with clinical examinations and blood tests, a total of 12 visits over the course of 2 years.
-All are examined with MRI and X-ray at the start, 1 and 2 years.
-Half of those who join the study will be drawn to receive follow-up also with ultrasound at each examination, for the other half this examination will be carried out 3 times (start, 1 year and 2 years).
-All patients are treated with medicines that are approved and in common use in Norway and in accordance with European recommendations.
-In half of the patients, the results from the MRI and ultrasound examination are also used to choose the first treatment, and to determine changes in the treatment during the follow-up.
-If you do not wish to participate in the study, you will be followed up according to normal procedure at the department where you have the follow-up.
+All patients are followed regularly with clinical examinations and blood tests, a total of 12 visits over the course of 2 years.
+All are examined with MRI and X-ray at baseline, 1 and 2 years.
+Half of those who participate in the study will be selected to receive follow-up with ultrasound at each examination, for the other half this examination will be performed 3 times (baseline, 1 year and 2 years).
+All patients are treated with medications that are approved and in common use in Norway and in accordance with European recommendations.
+In half of the patients, the results from MRI and ultrasound examinations are also used to choose the first treatment, and to determine changes in treatment during the follow-up.
+If you do not want to participate in the study, you will be followed according to the usual procedure in the department where you are being followed up.

-In the project, we will also collect and register information about you.
+In the project, we will also collect and record information about you.
 We will record findings from clinical examination and blood tests.
-You will also be asked to fill in questionnaires about your state of health, including questions about you and your background that may be relevant to psoriatic arthritis.
-Clinical information will normally be noted in your electronic hospital record and relevant information from your patient record at the hospital will be used in the study.
+You will also be asked to complete questionnaires about your health, including questions about yourself and your background that may be of importance to psoriatic arthritis.
+Clinical information will be recorded in your electronic hospital record in the usual way and relevant information from your hospital patient record will be used in the study.

 Possible advantages AND disadvantages

 If you choose to participate in the study, you will receive closer follow-up than is routine at most rheumatology departments today, and the follow-up will ensure good quality and standardized assessment of treatment effect and side effects.
-In this way, your therapist will have a good starting point to decide whether your treatment is effective.
-If you end up in the patient group where treatment is also determined by findings on ultrasound and MRI, you may be able to step up treatment more quickly.
-This may entail a somewhat increased risk of side effects, but may also lead to faster and better treatment of the disease.
-The disadvantage of participating in the study is primarily that the follow-up leads to somewhat increased time consumption, as more extensive investigations will be carried out than is usual.
-There is no particular risk from the examinations in the study.
+This will give your therapist a good starting point for deciding whether your treatment is effective.
+If you end up in the patient group where treatment is also determined by findings on ultrasound and MRI, you may be able to escalate treatment more quickly.
+This may entail a slightly increased risk of side effects but may also lead to faster and better treatment of the disease.
+The disadvantage of participating in the study is primarily that the follow-up leads to somewhat increased time consumption, as more extensive examinations will be performed than usual.
+There is no particular risk with the examinations in the study.

 Voluntary participation and possibility to withdraw consent

 Participation in the study is voluntary.
-If you wish to participate, you sign the declaration of consent on the last page.
-You can withdraw from the study at any time and without giving any reason without this having consequences for your further treatment.
+If you wish to participate, please sign the consent form on the last page.
+You may withdraw from the study at any time and without giving any reason, without any consequences for your further treatment.

-If you agree to participate in the study, you have the right to access the information registered about you.
+If you agree to participate in the study, you have the right to access the information that has been registered about you.
 You also have the right to have any errors in the information we have registered corrected.
 You also have the right to access the security measures when processing the information.
-If you withdraw from the study, no more information or more material will be collected from you, and if you specifically request it, collected information will be deleted.
-The right to demand destruction, deletion or disclosure does not apply if the material or information has been anonymised or published.
-This access can also be restricted if the information has been included in carried out analyses, or if the material has been processed.
+If you withdraw from the study, no more information or material will be collected from you, and if you specifically request it, the information collected will be deleted.
+The right to demand destruction, deletion or disclosure does not apply if the material or information has been anonymized or published.
+This access may also be limited if the information has been included in analyses performed, or if the material has been processed.

-If you later wish to withdraw or have questions about the study, you can contact study staff at the center where you are being monitored.
+If you later wish to withdraw or have questions about the study, you can contact study personnel at the center where you are being monitored.

-HERE YOU FIND THE CONTACT INFORMATION FOR YOUR LOCAL STUDY CENTER IN THE CONSENT YOU OBTAIN AT THE HOSPITAL
+HERE YOU WILL FIND THE CONTACT INFORMATION FOR YOUR LOCAL STUDY CENTER IN THE CONSENT YOU RECEIVE AT THE HOSPITAL

 What happens to the samples and INFORMATION about you?

-The samples taken from you, and the information recorded about you, must only be used as described in the purpose of the study.
+The samples taken from you, and the information recorded about you, will only be used as described in the purpose of the study.

-All the information and samples will be processed without names and national identification numbers or other directly identifying information.
-A code links you to your information and tries through a list of names.
+All information and samples will be processed without name and social security number or other directly identifiable information.
+A code links you to your information and samples through a name list.
 The list that can link your name to the code will only be kept at the hospital and only personnel responsible for the study will have access to it.

-In addition, information necessary for analyzes of side effects, medical events and health economic calculations can be obtained from the following sources: 1) The history database FD-Trygd from the Central Statistics Office 2) Norwegian Patient Register 3) Municipal patient and user register (IPLOS) 4) KUHR database 5) Prescription register 6) Cause of death register 7) Cancer register 8) National cardiovascular register 9) Notification system for infectious diseases (MSIS).
+In addition, information necessary for analyses of adverse events, medical events and health economic calculations may be obtained from the following sources: 1) The FD-Trygd longitudinal database from Statistics Norway 2) The Norwegian Patient Register 3) The Municipal Patient and User Register (IPLOS) 4) The KUHR database 5) The Prescription Register 6) The Cause of Death Register 7) The Cancer Register 8) The National Cardiovascular Register 9) The Infectious Diseases Reporting System (MSIS).
 In all relevant links mentioned above, data will be de-identified.
-The information will be deleted 5 years after the final report for the study has been written and no later than 1 January 2041.
+The information will be deleted 5 years after the final report for the study has been written and no later than 1.1.2041.
 We would like to have the opportunity to contact you again later for follow-up studies and ask for your permission to do so.

 Publication of results is a necessary part of the research process.
-All publication must be done so that individual participants cannot be recognised, but we are obliged to inform you that we cannot rule out that this may happen.
+All publication must be done in a way that individual participants cannot be recognized, but we are obliged to inform you that we cannot rule out the possibility that this may happen.

 Blood samples will be taken for freezing which can later be used for DNA research.
-Only genetic factors that are relevant for psoriatic arthritis are examined, and permission will be specifically sought from the Regional Ethics Committee before the examinations are carried out.
-The surveys will only be done at group level, and you will not receive individual feedback about the results.
-If you do not want genetic tests to be carried out on blood samples from you, you can make a reservation against this at the end of this form.
+Only genetic factors relevant to psoriatic arthritis will be investigated, and permission will be sought from the Regional Ethics Committee before the research is carried out.
+The research will only be done at a group level, and you will not receive individual feedback on the results.
+If you do not want genetic research to be carried out on your blood samples, you can opt out of this at the end of this form.

 Approval

-The Regional Committee for Medical and Healthcare Research Ethics has assessed the study, and has given prior approval [Insert case no. at REK (20xx/yyyy)]
+The Regional Committee for Medical and Health Research Ethics has reviewed the study and has given prior approval [Insert case number at REK (20xx/yyyy)]

-According to the new Personal Data Act, the controller for your personal data, Diakonhjemmet Sykehus and project manager, Siri Lillegraven, has an independent responsibility to ensure that the processing of your data has a legal basis.
-We process the information based on the EU's personal data protection regulation article 6 a and 9 no. 2 a and your consent.
+According to the new Personal Data Act, the controller of your personal data, Diakonhjemmet Hospital and project manager, Siri Lillegraven, have an independent responsibility to ensure that the processing of your information has a lawful basis.
+We process the information based on the EU General Data Protection Regulation, Articles 6 a and 9 no. 2 a and your consent.

 You have the right to complain about the processing of your information to the Norwegian Data Protection Authority.

-HERE YOU FIND THE CONTACT INFORMATION FOR YOUR LOCAL STUDY CENTER IN THE CONSENT YOU OBTAIN AT THE HOSPITAL
+HERE YOU WILL FIND THE CONTACT INFORMATION FOR YOUR LOCAL STUDY CENTER IN THE CONSENT YOU RECEIVE AT THE HOSPITAL

-Further information about the study can be found in chapter A - in-depth explanation of what the study entails.
+Further information about the study can be found in Chapter A – detailed explanation of what the study entails.

-Further information on biobanking, privacy, finances and insurance can be found in chapter B – Privacy, biobanking, finances and insurance.
+Further information about biobanking, privacy, finances and insurance can be found in Chapter B – Privacy, biobanking, finances and insurance.

-Declaration of consent follows chapter B. – Signed by the person who agrees to participate in the study.
+Consent form follows after Chapter B. – Signed by the person who agrees to participate in the study.
 The person who has informed about the study can confirm that the information has been provided.

-The declaration of consent has been removed in this version that is published online.
+The consent form has been removed in this version published online.

-Chapter A - in-depth explanation of what the study entails
+Chapter A - detailed explanation of what the study entails

 Background information about the study

 Modern treatment strategies for arthritis involve close follow-up and that the treatment is directed towards a predetermined treatment goal.
-The treatment is adapted to the disease activity, so that it is stepped up in the case of high disease activity until the patient achieves remission - that is, a condition without or with minimal symptoms and signs of inflammation.
+The treatment is adapted to the disease activity, so that it is escalated at high disease activity until the patient achieves remission – that is, a state without or with minimal symptoms and signs of inflammation.
 This concept is well developed for rheumatoid arthritis and has shown very good results.
-Psoriatic arthritis is a disease with great variation in disease expression and it can be difficult to assess disease activity during a normal clinical examination.
-The purpose of the study is to investigate whether one gets better results from treatment if the doctor has information from MRI and ultrasound in addition to the usual clinical examination.
+Psoriatic arthritis is a disease with great variation in disease expression and it can be difficult to assess disease activity with a regular clinical examination.
+The study aims to investigate whether one gets better results from treatment if the doctor has information from MRI and ultrasound in addition to a regular clinical examination.

-Overview of study visits, examinations and expected time spent
+Overview of study visits, surveys and expected time spent

-All included patients will be examined at the start of the study, once per month for the first 4 months, then every other month until 12 months and every 4 months thereafter.
-Some will need further investigations, e.g. when changing treatment.
+All included patients will be examined at the start of the study, once per month for the first 4 months, then every 2 months until 12 months and every 4 months thereafter.
+Some will need further examinations, e.g. when changing treatment.

-Expected time spent depends on what is done on each individual study visit.
-As a general rule, you must count on approx. 1 hour for blood sampling, filling in questionnaires and clinical examination.
-Annually, there will be an extended visit and then time will be added for diagnostic imaging examinations, which will take approx. 10 minutes for X-ray examinations, approx. 60 minutes for an MRI examination and approx. 30 minutes for ultrasound.
-The participants who are followed by ultrasound at each examination will have approx. 30 minutes longer examination time also at the other examination times.
-The participants in this study will, as far as possible, be followed up by the same team of nurses and doctors on all study visits.
-Below is an overview of what happens at each survey time.
+The expected time depends on what is done at each study visit.
+As a general rule, you should expect about 1 hour for blood sampling, filling out questionnaires and a clinical examination.
+There will be an extended visit annually, which will include time for imaging examinations, which will take about 10 minutes for X-ray examinations, about 60 minutes for MRI examinations and about 30 minutes for ultrasound.
+Participants who are followed by ultrasound at each examination will have about 30 minutes more examination time at the other examination times as well.
+Participants in this study will, to the greatest extent possible, be followed up by the same team of nurses and doctors at all study visits.
+Below is an overview of what happens at each examination time.

 Visit |